Top Takeaways From This Post

 - Caritas: Legal advice for people with disabilities

-- Frauenhauskoordinierung e.V. – Legal support, safe houses and protection for women in a vulnerable situation (i.e. domestic violence, stalking)
+- Frauenhauskoordinierung e.V. – Legal support, safe houses and protection for women in a vulnerable situations (i.e. domestic violence, stalking)

 - Federal Anti-Discrimination Agency (FADA) – Counselling and initial legal assessment for individuals experiencing workplace bullying, mobbing and discrimination.
 In some cases, affected individuals can invoke the General Anti-Discrimination Act (Allgemeines Gleichbehandlungsgesetz – AGG), in cases of discrimination due to race or ethnic origin, gender, religion or belief, disability, age or sexual identity.

-Verbraucherzentrale are the consumer associations in Germany.
-16 federal states have consumer associations and offer advice and information on consumer protection issues, help with legal problems and represent the interests of consumers at the state level.
+Verbraucherzentralen are the consumer associations in Germany.
+16 federal states have consumer associations that offer advice and information on consumer protection issues, help with legal problems and represent the interests of consumers at the state level.

-Students at certain universities can get free legal advice in Germany from their university too.
+Students at certain universities can get free legal advice in Germany from their universities too.
 If you are a student in need of legal counsel, then check the website of your city’s Studentenwerk.

 9.4) Use an online legal service provider platform

-You can use online legal service provider platforms such as Advocado, Anwalt.de or YourXpert and get quick legal advice.
-It might not be free, but certainly faster and more affordable than consulting a lawyer in your city centre.
+You can use online legal service provider platforms such as YourXpert and get quick legal advice at reasonable fixed rates.
+You might not be able to find a free lawyer in Germany, but certainly faster and more affordable than consulting a lawyer in your city centre.

-If you speak German these services might be helpful in some urgent case.
-However, most of these platforms have some English speaking legal experts in their database.
+If you speak even basic German these services can be helpful in urgent cases.
+However, most of these platforms have some English-speaking legal experts in their database.